antonioalmeida/antonioalmeida.github.io/quickstart/content/posts/gradle-multi-project-dependency-locking.md

 ### Remarks

 - Protip: run `./gradlew projects` to list your subprojects
 - Is there a Gradle plugin that does this?
-May create one if there isn't
+I'll maybe create one if there isn't
 - Thanks to [Kyle Kelly](https://www.cramhacks.com/p/gradle-multi-project-lockfiles) for inspiration

 ### Appendix